kaikramer/keystore-explorer/CONTRIBUTING.md

 If you intend to implement a non-trivial enhancement or a new feature, please make sure there is an [issue](https://github.com/kaikramer/keystore-explorer/issues) that corresponds to your contribution &ndash; either created by you or by somebody else.
 Announce in the issue that you intend to work on it to make sure that the work is not done twice.
-This is also a good way to get some guidance on how to beste tackle a problem or discuss implementation ideas.
+This is also a good way to get some guidance on how to best tackle a problem or discuss implementation ideas.

 ### Contributing to the Documentation or Website